cHANGTEEZY/instagram/readme.md

 **Note:** This project is currently under active development.
 Features and functionalities may change or be incomplete.

-This is a full-stack Instagram clone where users can post pictures, add stories, like posts, and more.
-This version utilizes PostgreSQL instead of MongoDB for data storage.
+This is a fully-fledged Instagram clone built using modern technologies, where users can post pictures, add stories, like posts, and more.
+This version utilizes **PostgreSQL** for data storage and **Prisma** as the ORM.

 ## Features

-- **User Authentication**: Sign up, log in, and log out functionality.
+- **User Authentication**: Users can sign up, log in, and log out.
 - **Post Creation**: Users can create posts, upload images, and write captions.
 - **Story Feature**: Users can add and view stories.
-- **Likes and Comments**: Posts can be liked, and users can comment on them.
+- **Likes and Comments**: Posts can be liked and commented on.
-- **Responsive Design**: The app is fully responsive and works on both desktop and mobile devices.
+- **Responsive Design**: The app is fully responsive and works seamlessly on both desktop and mobile devices.
 - **Dark Mode**: A toggle to switch between light and dark themes.

 ## Installation